elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 ## Types and specs

-Elixir is a dynamically typed language, so all types in Elixir are checked at runtime.
+Elixir is a dynamically typed language.
+Types are not checked, and type errors are not thrown, at compile-time.
 Nonetheless, Elixir comes with **typespecs**, which are a notation used for:

 1. declaring typed function signatures (also called specifications);
 2. declaring custom types.

+Although typespecs are primarily for documentation (i.e. they are not enforced, either at compile-time or run-time), they are useful for code clarity and static code analysis (e.g. Erlang's [Dialyzer](http://www.erlang.org/doc/man/dialyzer.html) tool).

 ### Function specifications